Children and Custodial Settings

 Risk identification and management must be undertaken in a manner that is proportionate to the individual concerned.
 Decisions to prevent or restrict contact need to take into account the risk presented by the offender, the needs and best interests of the child, balanced against the prisoner’s right to a family life.
 In all cases decisions will be based on what is best for the child.
 The rights of a child to be safeguarded and protected from harm must take priority over an offender’s right to family life as set out in the 1998 Human Rights Act if the offender’s right would mean that contact could place a child at risk.

-4.2 Parental/Primary Carer Support for Contact
+4.2 Parental/Primary Carer Support for time with a child

-4.3 Looked After Children
+4.3 Children in Care

 Whether or not the local authority shares Parental Responsibility, the views of the parent must also be included and taken into account.